The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-Recently, my husband and I took a Carnival Cruise Line’s without the kids (thanks grandma & grandpa for watching our little ones!).
+Recently, my husband and I took a Carnival Cruise Line without the kids (thanks, grandma & grandpa, for watching our little ones!).
 I think we crammed a year’s worth of dates in just 5 days aboard the Carnival Inspiration.
-We went to shows, karaoke, listened to live bands, danced, relaxed, explored new ports and ate.
+We went to shows, and karaoke listened to live bands, danced, relaxed, explored new ports, and ate.
 Wow, did we eat.
-Today I’m sharing Carnival Cruise Line’s Best Kept Secret which has turned into one of my favorite food memories!
+Today I’m sharing Carnival Cruise Line’s Best Kept Secret, which has become one of my favorite food memories!

 Favorite food memories are often as much about how we are introduced to new foods as they are about the new tastes.
 Whether it’s being taught how to mix soy sauce and wasabi the first time you try sushi, fumbling your way to chopstick mastery, or learning to dive into an Indian or Ethiopian dish with your hands, an experienced food guide helps shape the memories and habits that last a lifetime.
 The Chef’s Table experience aboard Carnival Cruise ships combines amazing food with the perfect food guide, the Chef himself!
 Chef Russel Pereira explained each item of a 4-appetizer, 7-course dining experience.
 Tips on cooking, special ingredients, mixing textures, and more.

 Carnival Cruise Line’s Best Kept Secret – The Chef’s Table

 Carnival Cruise Lines has rolled out an exclusive dining experience called The Chef’s Table.
 It’s unlike any dining experience I have ever had, and limited to no more than 12 people per service.

 - A tour of the cruise ship’s galley.

 - A cooking demonstration of Carnival Cruise Line’s famous Chocolate Melting Cake.

 - 4 starters and 7 perfectly orchestrated courses.